gruberlopez/json2orca/README.md

 After running the script, the results folder will be structured as follows:

-results/molecule_XX/[orca.in && orca.out]
+results/molecule_XX/[input.in && output.out]

 Each subdirectory (molecule_1, molecule_2, ...) represents a molecule extracted from the JSON file, and contains:
-- input.orca: The input file for ORCA.
+- input.in: The input file for ORCA.
-- output.orca: The resulting output file after processing.
+- output.out: The resulting output file after processing.

 ## Requirements